PennLINC/babs/docs/source/walkthrough.rst

 Step 1.1.
 Prepare DataLad dataset(s) of BIDS dataset(s)
 ---------------------------------------------------------
 As mentioned above,
-we will use a toy, multi-session BIDS dataset available on OSF: https://osf.io/w2nu3/.
-We'll directly copy this link as the path to the input dataset, so no extra work needs to be done here.
+you will use a toy, multi-session BIDS dataset available on OSF: https://osf.io/w2nu3/.
+You'll directly copy this link as the path to the input dataset, so no extra work needs to be done here.

 Step 1.2.
 Prepare DataLad dataset of containerized BIDS App